richtastic/ff/src/3DR/wiki/app.md

 	- because match was inserted not derived

+- P2D & P3D queue should be based on elements NOT ALREADY ADDRESSED
+	- REPEATED CHECKING FOR ELEMENTS

-- if initial projection errors are very big, 3d-point-projection cost may not be worth it
+~ if initial projection errors are very big, 3d-point-projection cost may not be worth it

-- get better population approximation of ~half-normal distribution

 - matching is not robust enough ...

 - progressively drop more points with higher criteria (sigma: 4->3->2->1)